Vanuatu Last Minute Cruise Deals (2023): Last Minute Cruises to Vanuatu - Cruise Critic

 We found you 1 cruise

-Popular Vanuatu cruises often sail to Brisbane, Port Vila and Mystery Island during their cruise itinerary.
-Vanuatu cruises could leave from Brisbane.
-Most commonly, Vanuatu cruises sail for 6-9 Days days.
+Popular Vanuatu cruises often sail to Moorea, Raiatea, Honolulu, Brisbane and Port Vila during their cruise itinerary.
+Vanuatu cruises could leave from Brisbane, Honolulu and Sydney.
+Most commonly, Vanuatu cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.